knobs-dials/wetsuite-dev/README.md

 #  ]
 ```

-We are still thinking about how a balance between more convenient, controllable, and complete.
+We are still thinking about how a balance between more convenient, controllable (the above relies on some defaults we don't explain here), and complete.

 See [datacollect_koop_docstructure_bwb](notebooks/examples/datacollect_koop_docstructure_bwb.ipynb) for more details on the underlying structure.